pierreVinet/Guitar-Tuner/README.md

 # Introduction
-- Controlling the e-puck2 with sound
-- ChibiOS: a RTOS optimized for the execution speed and the size of the code, it contains a lot of drivers to use the peripherals of the STM32 families
 - `Goal`: Controlling the e-puck2 by detecting sound frequencies with the microphones and FFT
 - `⏱ Duration`: 4 hours
 - `Equipment`: EPuck2 robot, ChibiOS library, Python